How to Save on Rising Winter Heating Bills

 1) Invest in an ecobee smart thermostat.

-ecobee smart thermostats are ENERGY STAR-certified and can help you save up to 26% on your annual heating and cooling costs (while maintaining your desired comfort settings), which may total up to $200 per year.1 With ecobee smart thermostats starting at only $179.99 USD or $219.99 CAD (and even less for a refurbished device), it will pay for itself in about a year.
+ecobee smart thermostats are ENERGY STAR-certified and can help you save up to $284 on your annual heating and cooling costs, while maintaining your desired comfort settings.1 ecobee smart thermostats range from only $149.99 USD or $199.99 CAD for the ecobee3 lite to $249.99 USD or $329.99 CAD for the top-of-the-line Smart Thermostat Premium.
+No matter which model you choose, it may pay for itself in energy savings in less than a year.

-With the average ecobee smart thermostat lasting at least 10 years, you’ll enjoy savings for a while.
+Even better: the average ecobee smart thermostat lasts at least 10 years, so you’ll enjoy savings for years to come.
 You may also be eligible for a rebate through your utility to save even more on your purchase.

 2) Program your smart thermostat to maximize savings.